-Once a small kingdom ruled by Kings in North Eastern part of Indian Sub Continent.
-Sikkim became a part of India only in the year 1972.
-Nestled in the Indian Himalayas, this small state is bordered by Nepal to the West, Tibet to the North, Bhutan to the East and Indian State of West Bengal to the South.
+Sikkim an amazing place, a hidden paradise that no has really heard of, was once a small kingdom ruled by Kings in North Eastern part of Indian Sub Continent.
+It became a part of the India only in the year 1972.
+Nestled in the Indian Himalayas, Sikkim is bordered by Nepal to the West, Tibet to the North, Bhutan to the East and Indian State of West Bengal to the South.
 The Invading Gorkhas called it Sikhim or crested while the Tibetans called it Denzong, valley of rice.
 A part of the Eastern Himalayan Range, most of the landscape in Sikkim from the sub- tropical to alpine like zone falls in the Himalayas.
-Gangtok is the capital city and this is where all the major administrative offices are located.
+Gangtok is the capital city of Sikkim and this is where all the major administrative offices are located.

 What is Sikkim Famous for ?

-Noted for it’s rich bio-diversity and as well for being home to Mt.Kanchenjunga, the highest mountain in Indian Himalayas and the third highest peak in the world.
-Almost 35% of the area in Sikkim is covered by rich forests of the world heritage Kanchenjunga National Park.
-This small state in Indian Himalayas is a favourite place to rejuvenate and relax amidst its tranquil Himalayan surrounding.
+Sikkim is noted for it’s rich bio-diversity and as well for being home to Mt.Kanchenjunga, the highest mountain in Indian Himalayas and the third highest peak in the world.
+Almost 35% of the area in Sikkim is covered by the rich forests of the world heritage Kanchenjunga National Park.
+Sikkim is a favourite place to rejuvenate and relax amidst its tranquil Himalayan surrounding.

-It is also famous for it’s trekking destinations, high altitude lakes and captivating Himalayan Scenery.
-Since, most of it’s land fall in the Himalayas, it provides some of the most interesting Trek routes in Indian Himalayas.
+Sikkim is also famous for it’s trekking destintions, high altitude lakes and captivating Himalayan Scenery.
+Since, most of it’s land fall in the Himalayas, Sikkim provides some of the most interesting Trek routes in Indian Himalayas.
 Goechala Pass Trek, ranked sixth strenuous trek in Indian Himalayas is one such trek.
 Highlights of Goechala Pass Trek is Goechala Pass at the foot of Mt.Kanchenjunga at an altitude of 4990m.
-Similarly Yuksom Dzongri Ridge Trek a short trek in Sikkim Himalayas or Kanchenjunga Base Camp Trek a long strenuous trek is what Sikkim is famous for.
+Similarly Yuksom Dzongri Ridge Trek a short trek in Sikkim Himalayas or Singalila Dzongri Goechala Pass Trek a long strenuous trek is what Sikkim is famous for.

-Apart from Trekking and Tours, this small state is also famous for Monasteries and Pilgrim destinations for both Buddhist and Hindus.
-Pemayangtse Monastery and Tashiding Monastery are the two holiest and famous monasteries, a pilgrimage centre for Buddhist.
+Apart from Trekking in Sikkim and Tours in Sikkim, this small state is also famous for Monasteries and Pilgrim destinations for both Buddhist and Hindus.
+Pemayangtse Monastery and Tashiding Monastery are the two holiest and famous monasteries in Sikkim, a pilgrimage centre for Buddhist.
 The Char Dham Temple is equally an important place for Hindu Pilgrims.

 What is the best time visit Sikkim ?